Eastern Hills Mall

-Eastern Hills Mall is a shopping mall located 11 miles northeast of Buffalo, New York on the western border of the Town of Clarence in Erie County, New York, United States.
+Eastern Hills Mall is a shopping mall located 11 miles northeast of Buffalo, New York, United States, on the western border of the Town of Clarence in Erie County.
 It lies on Transit Road (New York State Route 78).
 The mall is north of the junction of NY-78 with NY-5, and Main Street.
 The name "Eastern Hills" refers to the very low hills that contribute to a slightly higher elevation than the bordering areas along the Onondaga Escarpment.
 Eastern Hills Mall is part of a long commercial strip on Transit Road.
 Currently the mall is anchored by JCPenney, Raymour & Flanigan, and Orvis.

 It consists of two long wings running north and south and one short wing running east and west, which connects the north–south wings in a "double L-shaped" formation.
 A major department store is at the end of each wing.
 A food court is located adjacent to the end of the long south wing but is currently closed and barricaded off.